The following is a partial transcript of the March 19, 2006, edition of "FOX News Sunday With Chris Wallace":

-CHRIS WALLACE, HOST: And we're joined now by the Senate's number two Democratic leader, Dick Durbin, who joins us from Chicago.
+CHRIS WALLACE, HOST: Joining us now to discuss Iraq and other national security issues is the number two Democrat in the Senate, Dick Durbin, who joins us from Chicago.

 And, Senator, welcome back to "FOX News Sunday".

 SENATOR DICK DURBIN, D-ILL.: Good to be with you.

 WALLACE: Let me start by asking you the same question I asked General Casey.
 On this third anniversary of the invasion of Iraq, how's the war going?

 DURBIN: Well, let me say first I want to thank the general, as you did, and all the troops in uniform for their service to our country and risking their lives every single day for us.